 Waititi graduated from Victoria University in 1996, with a degree in Theatre and Film.
 In 2000 he was nominated for an NZ Film Award for Best Actor, after playing a lothario student Alex in hit film Scarfies.
 Intrigued by the idea of working on a road movie, he was a modern day hippy in Snakeskin — director Gillian Ashurst praised his "presence and style" — and one of the strippers in TV's The Strip.

 A genuine renaissance man, Waititi has also won acclaim for his painting, photography, design and stand-up comedy.
 After forming Humourbeasts with Jemaine Clement, the duo won the Billy T comedy award in 1999.
-When they performed at the Edinburgh Fringe Festival in 2002, Waititi also cameoed on television as wisecracking manager to Clement and Bret McKenzie's own act Flight of the Conchords, and soon after performed on TV's Pulp Comedy.
+When they performed at the Edinburgh Fringe Festival in 2002, Waititi also cameoed on television as wisecracking manager to Clement and Bret McKenzie's own act Flight of the Conchords.
+Soon after he performed on TV's Pulp Comedy.

 A sweet, understated tale set in the car park outside a pub, the black and white short was a hit on the international film festival circuit.
 It won more than a dozen awards, including Best International Short Film at the American Film Institute festival, and best short in its section at a trio of German festivals (Berlin, Oberhausen and Hamburg).